 CONCLUSION & RECOMMENDATION

 This is the chapter which finally goes to provide recommendation after concluding all the facts of the report.
-The first section declares the potential solutions which can be used by Helanka at the future to motivate its employees while the latter part presents a summarize about the entire study.
+The first section declares the potential solutions which can be used by Halanka at the future to motivate its employees while the latter part presents a summarize about the entire study.

-In here, the student provides recommendation which can be used by the management of Helanka to boost the energy of the employee to achieve the desired organizational out comes by reducing the weakness of the existing strategies.
+In here, the student provides recommendation which can be used by the management of Halanka to boost the energy of the employee to achieve the desired organizational out comes by reducing the weakness of the existing strategies.
 They are,

 - If the monetary reward is to be motivating it must satisfy a minimum of three conditions like,